Most electrical devices are not electrostatic devices. Most electrical devices require the flow of a current.

 The unit of resistivity is Ωm.
 The conductivity σ of a material is σ = 1/ρ.

 The resistivity is a property of the material a conductor is made of.
 For many conductors it only weakly depends on the voltage ΔV across the conductor or the current I flowing through the conductor over a wide range of voltages and currents as long as the temperature of the material is held constant.
 This is called Ohm's law.
 R = ΔV/I is approximately constant for many conductors at constant temperature.
 Ohm's law breaks down under extreme conditions for all conductors.
 Many modern materials do not obey Ohms law under any circumstances.
 (Such materials are called non-ohmic materials.)

 The resistivity and therefore the resistance of most materials depends on the temperature.
 Tables often list the resistivity at some reference temperature T0, (for example at 20oC), and then list a temperature coefficient α = (1/ρ0)Δρ/ΔT.
 To find the resistance at some temperature T use ρ = ρ0[1 +α (T - T0)].
 A thermistors is a semiconductor crystal whose resistance strongly depends on temperature.
 Thermistor thermometers use thermistors to measure temperature.
 The resistance is measured to obtain the temperature.
 Thermistors are used as clinical temperature sensors in stethoscopes, as probes during surgery, and in other medical devices where temperature detection and control is vital.

 A copper wire has a length of 160 m and a diameter of 1.00 mm.
 If the wire is connected to a 1.5 V battery, how much current flows through the wire?

 An aluminum wire has a resistance of 0.10 Ω. If you draw this wire through a die, making it thinner and twice as long, what will be its new resistance?

-If you miss having regular lectures, consider these video lectures from MIT Open Courseware.
+If you miss having regular lectures, consider this video lecture.